 APNewsBreak: Officer who killed driver worried past bosses

 HARTFORD, Conn.
-(AP) — Former supervisors of a Connecticut officer who fatally shot a man during an attempted traffic stop last month were concerned about his "unacceptable" performance and difficulty handling stressful situations, according to personnel records obtained by The Associated Press.
+(AP) — A Connecticut police officer who fatally shot a man during an attempted traffic stop last month had been told his conduct was unacceptable by several former supervisors, including some who raised concerns about his difficulty handling stressful situations, according to personnel records obtained by The Associated Press.

 Wethersfield Officer Layau Eulizier, 26, was involved in several incidents in which he lost his composure with the public and made tactical mistakes when he was with Manchester police from 2015 to 2018, the records show.